zenomt/rtmp-errata-addenda/rtmp-uris.md

        See the RTMP Family URI Schemes memo for more specific information regarding the semantics of this URI scheme.

-    Encoding considerations:  The userinfo, path-abempty, query, and fragment components represent textual data consisting of characters from the Universal Character Set.
+    Encoding considerations:  The rtmp-userinfo, path-abempty, query, and fragment components represent textual data consisting of characters from the Universal Character Set.
 These components SHOULD be encoded according to Section 2.5 of RFC 3986.

     Applications/protocols that use this URI scheme name:  The Flash